Pool Delta Miles? Airline Rewards vs Pool Maintenance Guide

 Use a reliable test kit like the Taylor K-2006C to measure free chlorine (FC), pH, total alkalinity (TA), and cyanuric acid (CYA).
 Test at least twice per week during swimming season, preferably after sunset when chlorine readings are most accurate. - Balance Your pH First

 Maintain pH between 7.4-7.6 for optimal comfort and chemical effectiveness.
-If pH is above 7.6, add muriatic acid at a rate of 1 quart per 10,000 gallons to lower it by 0.2 units.
+If pH is above 7.6, add muriatic acid in small increments - dosage varies significantly based on total alkalinity and current pH levels, consult pool calculator for precise amounts.
 Always add acid to the deep end with the pump running. - Adjust Total Alkalinity

 Keep TA between 80-120 ppm for regular pools (60-80 for salt water generators).
 If TA is low, add sodium bicarbonate (baking soda) at 1.5 pounds per 10,000 gallons to raise it by 10 ppm.
 Broadcast over the entire pool surface. - Maintain Proper Free Chlorine Levels

 Your FC target depends on your CYA level.
-Use the FC/CYA relationship: aim for FC levels that are 7.5% of your CYA reading.
+Use the FC/CYA relationship: maintain FC levels at minimum 7.5% of your CYA reading, with typical targets of 10-12% for adequate sanitization.
 For example, if CYA is 40 ppm, maintain FC at 3 ppm.
-Add liquid chlorine (sodium hypochlorite) as needed - typically 1 gallon raises FC by 2 ppm in a 20,000-gallon pool. - Monitor Cyanuric Acid Levels
+Add liquid chlorine (sodium hypochlorite) as needed - typically 1 gallon raises FC by approximately 0.6 ppm in a 20,000-gallon pool. - Monitor Cyanuric Acid Levels

 Maintain calcium hardness between 250-350 ppm for plaster pools, 150-250 ppm for vinyl or fiberglass.
 Low calcium causes etching and equipment damage, while high levels cause scaling.
 Add calcium chloride to raise levels or dilute with fresh water to lower them. - Shock When Necessary

 Perform the SLAM method (Shock Level And Maintain) if your pool develops algae or cloudy water.
-Raise FC to shock level based on your CYA (typically 10-12 times your CYA reading) and maintain until you pass the overnight chlorine loss test - losing less than 1 ppm FC overnight.
+Raise FC to shock level based on your CYA (consult SLAM chart as multiplier varies from 11.5x to 15x depending on CYA level) and maintain until you pass the overnight chlorine loss test - losing less than 1 ppm FC overnight.

 Essential Pool Equipment and Supplies